-Sadly, it is feasible, however, that medical personnel may put patients on TB treatment drugs purely on the basis of their suspicion and not on the basis of confirmed diagnosis.
+Sadly, however, it is feasible that medical personnel may put patients on TB treatment drugs, purely on the basis of their suspicion and not on the basis of confirmed diagnosis.
 After all, Uganda has insufficient TB diagnostic capacity.
-Sometimes, of course, sadly, the suspicions of medical personnel may be proved wrong.
+Sometimes, of course, sadly, it is inevitable that the suspicions of medical personnel may be proved wrong.

 How is it then that the Global Fund audit found that the “volume of TB medicine used does not match the number of patients recorded” and that the “volume is much higher than the patients recorded?”

-Yes, the more plausible explanation, like other drugs procured – received as donations or bought – by the government, TB drugs are likely being stolen and sold off to other countries neighbouring Uganda, such as South Sudan, whose healthcare services are not fully functional, but we, Ugandans, remain largely silent about it.
+Yes, the more plausible explanation, like other drugs procured by the government, TB drugs are likely being stolen and sold off to other countries neighbouring Uganda, such as South Sudan, whose healthcare services are not fully functional, but we, Ugandans, remain largely silent about it.

 On the same day that the New Vision reported the story of missing TB drugs as its front page headline: “GLOBAL FUND AUDIT EXPOSES MISSING TB DRUGS”, its front page sub-headline was: “HUNT FOR MISSING TOURIST INTENSIFIES.”
-And boy did Ugandans fixate on the sub-headline story.
-Nothing much was said about the headline story.
+And boy did Ugandans fixate on the sub-headline story; while nothing much was said about the headline story.